All About Raw Food for Dogs and Cats

 Types of Raw Food Diets

-Ideally, our companions would eat an all-raw diet that includes some organ meat and bones.
-Generally, it is my opinion that the more raw food you can include in your companion's diet, the better, but some is better than none.
-Some guardians choose to feed their companions a ½ raw and ½ dry (dehydrated or kibble) diet - either mixing the two or feeding raw for one meal each day and dry or cooked for the other.
-It does not have to be complicated – you can feed raw chicken and turkey necks and chicken backs as part or all of a meal several times a week.
-Raw poultry bones do not splinter, they crunch.
-This is a great way to support healthy teeth and normal periodontal health.
+The level of raw diet you feed your pet is up to you.
+Some guardians choose to feed their companions a ½ raw and ½ dry (dehydrated or kibble) diet, either mixing the two or feeding raw for one meal each day and dry or cooked for the other.
+Toppers can also be used to supplement raw food on top of your pet’s normal diet.
+It doesn’t have to be complicated — you can feed raw chicken and turkey necks and chicken backs as part or all meals or several times a week.
 As always, naturally raised, hormone- and antibiotic-free or organic meat is best.

+Cooked bones are a big danger for our pets, but raw poultry bones don’t splinter, they crunch.
+These can be a great way to support healthy teeth and normal periodontal health.
 When introducing raw bones to dogs they may experience diarrhea, constipation, or both as their systems adjust.
 Remember to go slowly and feed small amounts at first.
 When beginning the introduction of raw bones, it may be helpful to crush them with a hammer or in a meat grinder until your dog becomes fully transitioned to a raw diet.
 For cats bones should always be ground.
 If your companion has a delicate digestive system, consider grinding meat and bones through a 1/4-inch blade before feeding.
 Ground bones do not have the same teeth cleaning benefits as whole bones, however.
 You may also see similar symptoms as your companion's system goes through a detoxification process during the transition to a raw food diet.
-Again, the key is to go slowly and monitor your pet closely.
+The key is to go slowly and monitor your pet closely.

-Dehydrated and Freeze-Dried Alternatives
+Dehydrated and Freeze-Dried Raw Food Alternatives

 Transitioning to Raw Food

-We recommend supplementing with digestive enzymes and probiotics for at least the first two weeks to support healthy digestion.
-If your animal is resistant to the raw at first, you may want to use a bit of canned food to entice them.
-Cats, in particular, can be resistant to a change in diet.
+If your animal is resistant to the raw food at first, you may want to use a bit of canned food to entice them.
+Cats, in particular, can be resistant to any change in diet.
 They tend to fixate on whatever food they are weaned onto and will resist switching to a different diet.
-We have found that grinding or shredding their favorite treat on top of the food can help.
-Freeze dried treats work well for this.
+Grinding or shredding their favorite treat on top of the food can often help cats transition more easily.